-What is the general operating principle of an air purifier?
+What is the general working principle of an air purifier?

-An indoor air purifier ensures the filtration of air within an enclosed/closed place, which is processed then released as purified air.
-It operates as a complement to natural ventilation where it is possible to open windows.
+An indoor air purifier ensures the filtration of the indoor air, of an enclosed space, which it captures to release a depolluted air.
+It works in addition to the necessary natural ventilation, if it is possible to open the windows.

-A professional air purifier, equipped with a HEPA 13 or 14 filter, will operate effectively on pollens, fine particles PM2.5 and PM10, VOCs (Volatile Organic Compounds), viruses and bacteria.
+A professional air purifier, equipped with a HEPA 13 or 14 filter, will have an effective action on pollens, fine particles PM2.5 and PM10, VOCs (Volatile Organic Compounds), viruses and bacteria.

-In France, what is the official position on air purifiers in the context of Covid-19?
+In France, what is the official position on air purifiers in the Covid-19 context?

-This official position on air purifiers has evolved since the spring of 2020.
-Previously, a negative opinion from the French Agency for Food, Environmental and Occupational Health & Safety (ANSES) was the accepted reference viewpoint.
-In November 2020, a publication of the INRS (National Institute for Research and Safety) and then in May 2021, a second contribution from the HCSP (High Council for Public Health) set the standard: only equipment with a high efficiency filter against airborne particles were considered effective.
-Remember that in the case of Covid-19, they play a role in the fight against possible aerosol transmission, in addition to barrier gestures, wearing masks … This is particularly important in enclosed places lacking ventilation.
-They can be combined with a CO2 sensor which acts as a containment measure and will warn an area’s occupants when the 0.08% threshold limit is exceeded (see the HCSP recommendations on this topic).
+This official position on air purifiers has changed since spring 2020.
+Previously, a negative opinion from the ANSES (The French Agency for Food, Environmental and Occupational Health & Safety) was the reference.
+In November 2020, a publication by the INRS (the French National Institute of Research and Safety for the Prevention of Accidents at Work and Occupational Diseases) and then in May 2021, a second contribution from the HCSP (the French High Council on Public Health) set the line: only equipment with a high efficiency filter against airborne particles is considered effective.
+Let us recall that in the case of Covid-19, they will play a role in the fight against possible transmission by aerosols, in addition to barrier gestures, wearing a mask… All the more so in closed places that do not allow airing.
+They can be coupled with a CO2 sensor which will act as a containment indicator and will warn the occupants of a place when the threshold limit of 0.08% is exceeded (see the HCSP recommendations on the subject).

 What are the objectives of an air purifier?

-To limit the diffusion of harmful residues, allergens or even viral elements; prevent asthma or allergy problems linked to poor indoor air quality to people at risk (children, elderly or sensitive people).
+Limit the spread of harmful residues or allergic or even viral elements, prevent asthma or allergy problems linked to poor indoor air quality in people at risk (children, elderly or sensitive people).

-An air purifier, not to be confused with an air ioniser or air humidifier, can be used as a preventative and/or therapeutic measure: at home, in enclosed offices, open spaces or coworking sites, shops, hairdressing salons, hotels or restaurants, medical and paramedical offices… By extension, as Covid-19 is obliging us, it is assuming an expanding rôle in schools, hospitals, medical and paramedical sectors, services…
+An air purifier, not to be confused with an air ioniser or an air humidifier, can be used in a preventive and/or curative way, at home, in closed offices, open spaces or coworking places, shops, hairdressing salons, hotels or restaurants, medical and para-medical practices… By extension, as a result of Covid-19, it is becoming increasingly important in schools, hospitals, the medical and paramedical sector, the tertiary sector, etc.

-It concerns people and\or companies wanting, through preventative measures, to protect their health and\or that of their group or employees.
-In the latter case, for example, in the case of an activity’s resumption or continuation.
-The indoor air purifier is, in this sense, in alignment with current air quality health and social issues.
-This is both with regard to fine particle pollution PM2.5 and the risks related to viral propagation by air or aerosol(s).
+It concerns people or companies with no particular problems but who wish to protect their health, that of their entourage or employees, for example for the latter in a situation of resumption or continuity of the activity.
+The indoor air purifier is, in this sense, in phase with the current health and societal issues related to air quality.
+Both with regard to PM2.5 fine particle pollution and the risks associated with the propagation of viruses by air or aerosols.

 How does an air purifiers work?

-A purifier filters indoor air and purifies it thereby removing various sources of pollution and pollutants.
+The purifier filters the indoor air and purifies it, removing the various sources of pollution and pollutants.

-This air purification goes through several stages.
-First of all, the purifier sucks in ambient air present in the room in order to capture particles.
-The air then passes through various filters that further permit the retention of different types of pollutants present in the air.
+This air purification goes through several steps.
+Firstly, the purifier sucks in the air in the room in order to retain the particles.
+The air is then passed through various filters that retain the different types of pollutants present in the air.

-Dependent on your air purifier’s performance, it will be able to treat different air volumes related to room size (bedroom, living room, dining room), offices, shared spaces, open spaces…
+Depending on the performance of your air purifier, it will be able to treat different volumes of air associated with the size of your rooms (bedroom, living room, dining room), offices, common areas, open spaces, etc.

-For optimal performance, it is essential to install one air purifier per room: we are always speaking in terms of partitioned areas.
+For optimal operation, it is essential to integrate one air purifier per room: we always talk in terms of partitioned areas.

-What are the targets of an air purifier’s pre-filter?
+What are the targets of the pre-filter of an air purifier?

-The pre-filter captures macro-particles such as large dust particles, animal hair, etc. Placed directly between the device’s hood and the other filters, it is the initial filtration system: operating as soon as air enters the unit.
-This filter, which is generally washable, extends the life of the other filters by filtering macro-particles upstream.
+The pre-filter captures macro-particles such as coarse dust, animal hair, etc. Placed directly between the front door and the other filters, it is the first filtration system, acting as soon as the air enters the appliance.
+This filter, which is generally washable, preserves the life of the other filters by filtering macro-particles upstream.

-The HEPA filter of a professional air purifier like EOLIS Air Manager can retain more than 99% of particles larger than 0.3 µm.
+The HEPA filter of a professional air purifier like EOLIS Air Manager is able to retain more than 99% of particles larger than 0.3 µm.
 This filter is of medical quality.
 It is also called an absolute filter.

-It is composed of a layer of very fine fibre.
-It permits, thanks to its tight weave, the retention of dust mites, pollens, moulds, fungi, pesticides, bacteria, viruses, fine dust, animal hair, or even diesel particles.
+It is made of a very fine fibre layer.
+Thanks to its tight weave, it retains dust mites, pollen, mould, fungi, pesticides, bacteria, viruses, fine dust, animal hair and diesel particles.